scm-manager/scm-review-plugin/docs/en/working-with-prs/index.md

 ### Approve pull request
 After a successful review, the reviewer can approve the pull request for a merge.
 At this point, the approval is merely an information for the author that the review is done.
 Once a reviewer approved a review, there is a green checkmark behind his name in the list of reviewers.
+As soon as further changes are made to the code, the review status will be reset.

+The [Workflow Engine](../workflow_engine/) can be used to define rules that require approvals from reviewers as part of the review process.

 ### Expand diff
 In the pull request all changes are shown as diff per file.
 This shortened view may be expanded gradually or completely.